EuclidProtocol/docs/docs/orderbook/getting-started/order-lifecycle.md

 - Audience: Trading API integrators.
 - What this page covers: Place/cancel behavior, order status outcomes, and where to query final state.
-- Where to go next: Review [Orderbook Mechanics](../concepts/orderbook-mechanics.md), then endpoint details in [Engine API](../developer-reference/engine-api.md) and [OMS Service](../developer-reference/oms-service.md).

 ## Place Order Path
 1. Client submits an order to engine (`POST /orders` or `POST /signed_orders`).